zola-25/zola-25.github.io/_posts/2023-01-18-Web-Authentication.md

 ### HTTP Basic Access Authentication

-Basic Access Authentication is probably the simplest authentication method to implement.
+Basic Access Authentication is probably the simplest authentication scheme to implement.

-When an unauthenticated user tries to access a restricted resource, the server responds with a 401 and a WWW-Authenticate response header field, with the header value 'Basic realm="[Name given to resource user is trying to access]"'.
+When an unauthenticated user tries to access a restricted resource, the server responds with a 401 Unauthorized status and a WWW-Authenticate response header field, with the header value 'Basic realm="[Name given to resource user is trying to access]"'.

 The realm here is required and serves as an identifier for the part of the site the user is trying to access - for example there could be other realms that serve different resources that the user may, or may not, be authorized to view.